-$$w{\eta} = A{w}(z) \sin(k{\eta}x - \omega{\eta}t) \tag{3}$$
+$$w{\eta} = A{w}(z) \sin(k{\eta}x - \omega{\eta}t). \tag{3}$$

-The flow characteristics in presence of waves opposing the current in Ifremer's tank were first presented in Saouli et al. [28] and thoroughly described in Magnier [29].
-Figure 2 displays the wave amplitude with regard to their period measured in the tank without turbine for the seven wave cases and gives the similar wave height and period at full-scale according to the Froude similitude law.
-At full-scale, the A2 (medium) amplitude level was roughly the limit below which the 1 MW-rated demonstrator of the ducted 2-VATT was operating and above which the rotors were parked to avoid extreme loading on the structure.
-At the first order for regular waves, Saouli et al. [28] obtain the orbital velocity $U{\eta}(t)$ by filtering the velocity signal around the wave frequency.
-Then, the remaining velocity fluctuations are fully attributed to the turbulence U''(t).
+The flow characteristics in the Ifremer's tank in the wave opposing the current cases considered in this study were first presented in Saouli et al. [30] and thoroughly described in Magnier [26].
+Figure 2 displays the wave amplitude with regard to the period measured in the tank without a turbine for the seven wave cases and shows the equivalent wave height and period at full-scale according to the Froude similitude law.
+At full-scale, the A2 (medium) wave amplitude level was roughly the limit below which the 1 MW-rated demonstrator of the ducted 2-VATT was operating and above which the rotors were parked to avoid extreme loading on the structure.
+At the first order for regular waves, Saouli et al. [30] obtain the orbital velocity $U_n(t)$ by filtering the velocity signal around the wave frequency.
+Then, the remaining velocity fluctuation is fully attributed to the turbulence U''(t).
 Defined that way, Figure 3 presents the streamwise average velocity and turbulence intensity profiles for all the wave cases, with σ indicating the standard deviation.
 The transverse average velocities $(\overline{v}, \overline{w})$ are insignificant.
-The profiles labelled CO refer to the tank configuration in current only with the wave makers and absorber out of the water whereas the f00A0 profiles refer to the condition in current only with the wave makers and absorber immersed but inactive.
+The profiles labelled CO refer to the tank configuration in current only with the wave makers and absorber out of the water whereas the f00A0 profiles refer to the conditions in current only with the wave makers and absorber immersed but inactive.
 It appears that the immersion of the wave makers and absorber in the top 0.5 m of the water column significantly modifies the average velocity and turbulence intensity profiles with a velocity increase in the bottom part of the tank and a turbulence increase in the top part.
-That being, \overline{u} and $\sigma(u'')/\overline{u}$ profiles remain rather homogeneous over the 2-VATT capture height, from z =0.28 to 0.73 m.
+That being said, \overline{u} and $\sigma(u'')/\overline{u}$ profiles remain rather homogeneous over the 2-VATT capture height, from z = 0.28 to 0.73 m.
 This observation justifies the use of a single velocity measurement point at the centre of the capture area as the reference velocity U_0 .
 In the following, the f00A0 current only case will be the reference when assessing the effect of surface waves.
-Furthermore, Figure 4 displays the oscillation amplitude of the streamwise and vertical orbital velocities for all the regular wave cases, presented in Magnier [29].
-For the low amplitude case (A1), both the streamwise and vertical orbital velocities are less than 0.05 m.s^{-1} ($0.06U_0$) over the whole 2-VATT height.
-As predicted by the linear wave theory, the orbital velocity amplitude increases with the wave amplitude such that $A_u \simeq 0.09U_0$ in f04A2 and $A_u \simeq 0.13 U_0$ in f04A3 at mid-turbine height.
+Furthermore, Figure 4 displays the oscillation amplitude of the streamwise and vertical orbital velocities for all the regular wave cases, presented in Magnier [26].
+For the low amplitude cases (A1), both the streamwise and vertical orbital velocities are less than 0.05 m.s^{-1} ($0.06 U_0$) over the whole 2-VATT height.
+As predicted by the linear wave theory, the orbital velocity amplitude increases with the wave amplitude such that $A_u \simeq 0.09 \ U_0$ in f04A2 and $A_u \simeq 0.13 \ U_0$ in f04A3 at the turbine mid-height.